chazu/magister_poc/README.md

 * Flush and sync index on shutdown - Grape I guess...

 # DONE
+* Create pseudo-endpoint to see transformer registry
+* Handle errors during transformer register initialization
+* Extract each verb handler into its own file
 * Make sure data is persisted when entity is persisted
 * Make sure data is retrieved via Entity::find
 * Set up test env and harness for specs - clean DB between runs/specs